 Submissive women don’t mind independent women because they are not as competitive.

 It’s from the strong women camp that the flak gets more intense.

-Independent women indeed resent more feminine women quite a bit.
+Independent women resent more feminine women.
 And they also resent men who prefer feminine women.

 All that flak is mostly out of self-protection.
 But it’s an attitude that adds no value whatsoever to either you or the world.